|Capital||Hyoton IV (after 19755 BCE)

 Kr'Thak: The Xi'an and the Kr'Thak have been fighting each other for a long time, since then the Xi'an had been avoiding contact with the Kr'Thak.
 The longest and most devastating conflict was known as the Spirit Wars.
 The UEE just recently learned of the Kr'Thaks' existence, but have not met or opened relations with them.

 The process involves searching for certain genetic 'markers' that only the new Emperor will carry.
 Envoys were sent to every Xi'an settlement, and all Xi'an are tested to see who might carry these markers.
 It is an incredible bureaucratic undertaking in peaceful times, and nearly impossible during a war whose duration was approaching a millennium.

 The Xi'an houses grant monopolistic rights to Xi'an companies to control various sectors of industry.

-Service in the Xi’an Defense Forces is compulsory for every male and female in the Xi’an Empire.
-After an obligatory term of service (fifteen earth years) in one of the branches of the military all Xi’ans are considered to be reserve members for the rest of their lives.
-The standing Xi’an armed forces consist currently of over sixteen million members, not including the civilian populace, all of which effectively have combat training.
+The Xi'an Defense Forces consist primarily of these Military Service conscripts.
+Xi'an are considered to be reserve members for the rest of their lives.
+The standing Xi'an armed forces consist currently of over sixteen million members, not including the civilian populace, many of which have combat training.

 Law & Criminality